 Not minor if: Based on a review of the applicable accident sequences in the ISA Summary, the inspector determined that the number and magnitude of differences did not support the licensee’s ISA assumptions.

-Example j: The inspectors reviewed the ISA to verify that credible fire related scenarios were identified.
+Example 3j: The inspectors reviewed the ISA to verify that credible fire related scenarios were identified.
 The inspectors reviewed accident sequences in the ISA that involved a hot-oil heat-exchange system used in a uranium drying application, and the processing/location of uranium hexafluoride (UF6) cylinders.
 The ISA accident sequences were limited and did not consider that an oil fire could adversely affect UF6 cylinders being stored or undergoing processing in the bay area.
 The inspectors noted that a fire could overheat a UF6 cylinder and cause a structural failure of the cylinder.
 The inspectors reviewed the ISA for accident sequences involving UF6 cylinders and determined that the licensee had defined the release of UF6 as a potential high consequence event as defined in 10 CFR 70.61.

 The violation: 10 CFR 70.61(a) requires the licensee to evaluate compliance with the performance requirements of 70.61(b), (c), and (d) in the ISA, and apply engineered controls and/or administrative controls to the extent needed to reduce the likelihood of occurrence and/or the consequences of each credible high and intermediate consequence event.
 The licensee failed to evaluate whether IROFS were necessary to reduce the risk of a uranium hexafluoride cylinder failure as a result of a fire from the hot oil system.